 D6.
-Take a blue strut and attach a purple hub.
+Take 2 blue struts and attach to 2 purple hubs.
 Make certain the openings in the purple hub point to the sides of the tunnel dome.
 Attach the blue strut along the center line of the dome.

 D7.
-Continue by adding 5 more blue struts to complete the top of the dome.
+Take 8 blue struts and attach the 2 purple hubs to the top of the 2nd tier.